 “He was amazing,” Hill says.
 “Very polite, very shy, but so iconic in everything he did.
 Everything you’d imagine him to be like.
 He was a perfectionist, he knew exactly what he wanted.
 I learned so much just observing him rehearse us, giving notes to the lighting person or the director.
 It was so incredible to see this iconic King of Pop putting a show together.”

 On June 25, 2009, Michael Jackson passed away, leaving Hill and the “This Is It” troupe in a heartbroken state of shock.
-As the world mourned, Hill was asked to studiosing at Jackson’s public memorial.
+As the world mourned, Hill was asked to sing at Jackson’s public memorial.
 Watched by one billion fans around the world, the service’s emotional crescendo came from Hill’s powerfully poignant performance of “Heal The World,” a moment she declares “a milestone in my life.
 Just being there was overwhelming, but I felt that I had a responsibility to rise above myself and be an inspiring person, to represent Michael in the best way possible.”

 Media and industry players soon besieged Hill, all pushing her to release something right there and then.
 Though advised to ride the momentum, she opted to spend the next few years refining her sound through experimentation and collaborations.
 Hill strove to perfect every aspect of her artistic persona, incorporating her lifelong zeal for fashion and theatre into her live act while simultaneously pushing her music forward by blending her extensive array of influences into her own unique sound.